Scarabol/rock-raiders-web/README.md

 - Dynamite can not be spawned, if demolition exists, but no toolstation level 2
 - Walker digger never completes to drill down hard rock
-- When level is quit by player diggables are always shown as 0%
 - Ore and Crystals are shown at 100% even though there was plenty left (in rubble and walls)
 - Selection layer has bad performance and behaves funny when hovering GUI
 - Refactor job system to allow multi-carry jobs